-- Girls and Boys may have piercings on their earlobes. - Hair should be tidy and of natural color.
+- Girls and boys may have piercings on their earlobes. - Hair should be tidy.
+It may be dyed.

 PE Uniform

 • Secondary students are expected to wear the red CIC PE Bear T-Shirt, solid navy or black athletic shorts or sweatpants, and appropriate running shoes, and socks during PE class.
 The PE teacher may adapt uniforms based on the needs of particular activities.